firepear/petrel/README.md

 This is taken directly from `examples/server/basic-server.go`, where you can see it with many comments added if you'd like more insight into what's going on.
-But this is just an example, and the only important thing is to somehow keep an eye on `s.Shutdown` so that you can take appropriate steps when a `Msg` shows up there.
+But the important thing is to somehow keep an eye on `s.Shutdown` so that you can take appropriate steps when a `Msg` shows up there.
+Specifics are up to you.

 ### OS signals